-- ▶ What you may see: Substantial changes in activity, reduction in leisure activities, lack of engagement with values, isolative behavior. - ▶ What the Patient may say: "I have been stuck at home."
+- Patient examples: "I have been stuck at home."
 "I cant do anything I used to do."
-"Last time I did PT it hurt, I am not going to do that any longer." - What you can do: Encourage graded exposure to pain "I would like to walk to the mailbox," normalize pain including hurt vs harm "you will notice some soreness," education on how lack of activity impacts mood and physical health. - ▶ What I do: In-depth identification and processing of avoidant behavior (is it helpful), identify ways to engage in exposure, work to increase coping skills while engaging in exposure, increase valued based behavior, discuss pacing.
+"Last time I did PT it hurt, I am not going to do that any longer." - What you can do: Encourage graded exposure to pain "I would like to walk to the mailbox," Normalize pain including hurt vs harm "you will notice some soreness," education on how lack of activity impacts mood and physical health. - What I do: In-depth identification and processing of avoidant behavior (is it helpful), identify ways to engage in exposure, work to increase coping skills while engaging in exposure, increase valued based behavior, discuss pacing.

-Passive Coping
+Passive Coping E.R.A.S.E.

-E.R.A.S.E.
 Emotions/Reflections/Actions

-- What you may see: A focus on interventional procedures, multiple attempts or current engagement in many interventions, poor follow through on treatment recommendations. - ▶ What the Patient may say: "I have tried everything and nothing works, I just want the pain to go away, but nothing helps." - What you can do: Encourage active coping "lets discuss one thing you can do today," attempt to develop accountability for behavior patient has under their control, education or realistic expectations while discouraging passive coping behavior or interventions "I don't think additional injections will be effective for you." - ▶ What I do: Process the ineffectiveness and cost of passive coping responses, provide realistic expectations, challenge beliefs regarding ability to cope, in depth processing of active coping skills from both a physical and emotional perspective.
+- What you may see: A focus on interventional procedures, multiple attempts or current engagement in many interventions, poor follow through on treatment recommendations. - What the Patient may say: "I have tried everything and nothing works, I just want the pain to go away, but nothing helps." - What you can do: Encourage active coping "lets discuss one thing you can do today," attempt to develop accountability for behavior patient has under their control, education or realistic expectations while discouraging passive coping behavior or interventions "I don't think additional injections will be effective for you." - What I do: Process the ineffectiveness and cost of passive coping responses, provide realistic expectations, challenge beliefs regarding ability to cope, in depth processing of active coping skills from both a physical and emotional perspective.